 How to Buy Individual Municipal Bonds

-Buying Municipal Bonds on the Primary Market
+How Do You Buy Municipal Bonds on the Primary Market?

-If an investor wants to buy a new issue municipal bond, the process for doing so is called the retail order period.
-Understand that getting involved at this level can be difficult and is often reserved for high net worth individuals.
-The retail order period typically lasts a couple of days and levels the playing field between retail customers and large institutions.
-If you purchase a bond in the primary market, there are no fees or markups for the purchase.
-You put in a request with the investment representative you are dealing with for your choice of bond coupon, maturity date, and number of bonds.
-Ordinarily each bond has a value of $1,000.
+If you want to buy a new-issue municipal bond, the process for doing so is called the "retail order period."
+Getting involved at this level isn't always easy; it's often reserved for those with a high net worth.
+The retail order period generally lasts a couple of days.
+It levels the playing field between retail customers and large institutions.

+Also, you would receive an offering document.
+It could also be called a prospectus.
+The bonds are usually offered on a schedule; this highlights the different maturities and yields.
+You need to put in a request with the representative you are dealing with.
+It should include your choice of bond coupon, maturity date, and the number of bonds.
+Ordinarily, each bond has a value of $1,000.

-Municipal Bond Mutual Funds
+What Are Municipal Bond Mutual Funds?

 Municipal bond funds offer professional management of a bond portfolio.
-When investing in a municipal bond fund, a manager or group of managers would select and buy bonds for the mutual fund.
-As an investor, you would simply buy shares in the municipal bond mutual fund through either a traditional or online brokerage firm or directly from a mutual fund company.
+A manager or group of managers will select and buy bonds for the mutual fund.
+You would simply buy shares in the municipal bond mutual fund.
+You can do so through either a traditional or online brokerage firm or directly from a mutual fund company.